pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 }
 ```

-This parser can now actually be used with `LogicManager` by constructing it
+You can now actually use this parser with `LogicManager` by constructing it with:
-with:
 ```java
 new LogicManager(model, storage, new HelloWorldParser());
 ```